Sri Chinmoy: Teachings

-Chinmoy taught that rapid spiritual progress could be made by following a path of love, devotion, and surrender.
+Sri Chinmoy taught that spiritual progress could be made by following a path of love, devotion, and surrender.
 He described divine love as self-offering and self-expansion.
 This practice of love and devotion to God is known as Bhakti Yoga.
-His path was not one of earthly renunciation or asceticism, but a middle path where the seeker has the opportunity to renounce, or transform, the negative qualities which stand in the way of union with the Divine.
+His path was not one of earthly renunciation or asceticism, but a middle path where the seeker has the opportunity to renounce or transform, the negative qualities which stand in the way of union with the Divine.
 Chinmoy taught that meditation on the heart brings the light of the soul forward to reach the highest reality as soon as possible.

 Chinmoy stated: "We are all seekers, and our goal is the same: to achieve inner peace, light and joy, to become inseparably one with our Source, and to lead lives full of true satisfaction."

-An integral element of Chinmoy's teachings is the understanding of 'self-transcendence'.
+An integral element of Sri Chinmoy's teachings is the understanding of 'self-transcendence'.
 Self-transcendence is the practice of having a new goal and going beyond our previous capacities and limits which inevitably gives us joy.
 Self-transcendence is the goal of making progress in life by becoming a better human being rather than competing with the rest of the world.
-Chinmoy believed that we are all truly unlimited in spirit.
+Chinmoy believed that we are unlimited in spirit.

-Chinmoy's philosophy he explains is the acceptance of life.
+Sri Chinmoy's philosophy he explains is the acceptance of life.
 By sharing goodwill and inspiration to others and serving mankind the world can be transformed and peace can be achieved.

 He asked his disciples to adopt a vegetarian diet, abstain from recreational drugs including alcohol, and lead a pure and celibate lifestyle.
 Although influenced by Hinduism, his path catered to an international community of seekers from diverse backgrounds.